sean-taylor2/sean-taylor2.github.io/projects/212 C++ Human Project.md

 summary: "A coding project from the class that taught me C and C++.
 This was my first real project with C++."
 ---

-Don't be fooled by the name, I promise that there were no violations of ethics here.
+Don't be fooled by the name, I promise that no real humans were damaged in the making of this project.

+Except maybe my professor, when forced to review this project.

 This program was created in a course called Program Structure.
 Prior to this class, I hadn't really put too much effort in the way of programming outside of doing smaller projects in Java for lower level classes.
 Being my first exposure to a new programming language, it really opened my eyes that the real skill of a programmer is not memorisation of a specific language, but a skill to adapt.
 It was the first time I hhad broken out of my comfort zone and dedicated myself to relearning the basics of object-oriented and procedural programming.